Diana's Baths

 Yes, Conway White Mountains Swimming Holes is an officially sanctioned recreation area where swimming is permitted.
 Reported activities include: Swimming.
 Always respect posted closures and seasonal restrictions.

-Conway White Mountains Swimming Holes is a various on Various located in NH, near CONWAY.
+Conway White Mountains Swimming Holes is a various on Various located in New Hampshire, near Conway.
 Discover unofficial swimming holes in Conway, NH.
 Find directions, access notes, and safety tips for a refreshing White Mountains dip.

 The best time to visit Conway White Mountains Swimming Holes is Summer months from June to August for warm weather and optimal swimming conditions.
-Autumn (September to early October) is ideal for stunning foliage and quieter experiences..
-Water levels, clarity, and temperature vary with recent weather — always check conditions before going, especially after rain or snowmelt.
+Autumn (September to early October) is ideal for striking foliage and quieter experiences.
+Water levels, clarity, and temperature vary with recent weather - always check conditions before going, especially after rain or snowmelt.

 Not at sites